Reaching Consensus in Advanced Practice Nursing

 With the election year in full swing, we are constantly being bombarded with news about presidential hopefuls and their campaigns, and how the momentum keeps shifting based on individual state primaries.
 Each state seems to relish its individuality and follow its own moral compass when it comes to picking candidates.

 States also have their own views about many important healthcare issues, including the scope of practice for advanced practice nurses.
 Can they ever reach a consensus, for the sake of clinicians and their patients?
 One group has launched a campaign of its own to try to make that happen.

 The National Council of State Boards of Nursing (NCSBN) has begun work to reduce the inconsistencies.
 In 2008, the Council first published its Consensus Model for APRN Regulation.
-The Model gives clarity to current and future roles, brings educational requirements into a more consistent framework and proposes a consistent form of reference to the profession.
+The Model gives clarity to current and future roles bring educational requirements into a more consistent framework and propose a consistent form of reference to the profession.
 NCSBN has set a target of 2015 for implementation of the Model.

 The Advanced Practice Registered Nurse (APRN) title is a new comprehensive form of referring to the four distinct categories of nurses with advanced degrees.
 These four roles are:

 There are currently more than 267,000 APRNs who serve an essential role in providing healthcare to various patient populations across all 50 states, and they are expected to play an even greater role in meeting the future healthcare needs of our nation.
 National healthcare coverage, a greater percentage of elders in our population, increasing complexity, and physician shortages will all place a strain on the healthcare system.
 Primary care settings are likely to be most affected, with APRNs well-positioned to bridge the gap between supply and demand.

 And with the launch of the APRN Consensus Model in 2015, a new definition will be born.
 An APRN will be a nurse who: